Twilio (NYSE:TWLO) Price Target Raised to $180.00 at Royal Bank of Canada

-Twilio (NYSE:TWLO) had its target price hoisted by Royal Bank of Canada from $140.00 to $180.00 in a research report report published on Thursday morning, Benzinga reports.
-Royal Bank of Canada currently has an outperform rating on the technology company’s stock.
+Twilio (NYSE:TWLO) had its price target upped by investment analysts at Royal Bank of Canada from $140.00 to $180.00 in a research note issued on Thursday, Marketbeat.com reports.
+The brokerage currently has an “outperform” rating on the technology company’s stock.
+Royal Bank of Canada’s target price would indicate a potential upside of 0.17% from the company’s previous close.

-A number of other equities analysts have also weighed in on TWLO.
-Robert W. Baird boosted their price objective on shares of Twilio from $140.00 to $150.00 and gave the stock an outperform rating in a report on Thursday, February 6th.
-KeyCorp boosted their price objective on shares of Twilio from $127.00 to $141.00 and gave the stock an overweight rating in a report on Thursday, February 6th.
-Cowen restated a buy rating and issued a $150.00 price objective on shares of Twilio in a report on Thursday, February 6th.
-Mizuho boosted their price objective on shares of Twilio from $125.00 to $180.00 and gave the stock a buy rating in a report on Thursday.
-Finally, Needham & Company LLC decreased their target price on shares of Twilio from $145.00 to $130.00 and set a buy rating for the company in a research note on Wednesday, April 22nd.
-One analyst has rated the stock with a sell rating, six have given a hold rating and sixteen have assigned a buy rating to the company.
-The stock has an average rating of Buy and an average price target of $150.45.
+A number of other brokerages also recently issued reports on TWLO.
+Mizuho raised their price objective on Twilio from $125.00 to $180.00 and gave the stock a “buy” rating in a research report on Thursday.
+Needham & Company LLC decreased their target price on shares of Twilio from $145.00 to $130.00 and set a “buy” rating for the company in a research report on Wednesday, April 22nd.
+Oppenheimer boosted their price target on shares of Twilio from $125.00 to $160.00 and gave the stock an “outperform” rating in a research report on Thursday.
+Stephens reaffirmed a “hold” rating and issued a $105.00 price objective on shares of Twilio in a research note on Thursday, February 6th.
+Finally, DA Davidson boosted their target price on shares of Twilio from $125.00 to $140.00 and gave the company a “positive” rating in a report on Thursday, February 6th.
+One analyst has rated the stock with a sell rating, six have given a hold rating and sixteen have given a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus target price of $150.45.

-In other news, Director Richard L. Dalzell sold 500 shares of the business’s stock in a transaction on Tuesday, February 18th.
+In other Twilio news, Director Richard L. Dalzell sold 500 shares of the business’s stock in a transaction on Tuesday, February 18th.
 The shares were sold at an average price of $127.87, for a total transaction of $63,935.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Khozema Shipchandler sold 2,433 shares of the business’s stock in a transaction on Tuesday, February 18th.
-The shares were sold at an average price of $127.44, for a total transaction of $310,061.52.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Jeff Lawson sold 35,000 shares of the company’s stock in a transaction on Tuesday, February 18th.
+The stock was sold at an average price of $127.89, for a total transaction of $4,476,150.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 127,829 shares of company stock valued at $14,318,434.
-Insiders own 10.85% of the company’s stock.
+In the last 90 days, insiders have sold 127,829 shares of company stock valued at $14,318,434.
+Corporate insiders own 10.85% of the company’s stock.

-Institutional investors have recently modified their holdings of the stock.
-Orion Portfolio Solutions LLC bought a new position in Twilio in the 4th quarter worth $25,000.
-Golden State Wealth Management LLC bought a new position in Twilio in the 1st quarter worth $25,000.
-SRS Capital Advisors Inc. bought a new position in Twilio in the 4th quarter worth $27,000.
-G&S Capital LLC boosted its holdings in Twilio by 323.5% in the 1st quarter.
-G&S Capital LLC now owns 360 shares of the technology company’s stock worth $32,000 after buying an additional 275 shares during the period.
-Finally, Optimum Investment Advisors boosted its holdings in Twilio by 60.0% in the 1st quarter.
-Optimum Investment Advisors now owns 400 shares of the technology company’s stock worth $36,000 after buying an additional 150 shares during the period.
+Several large investors have recently bought and sold shares of the company.
+Dragoneer Investment Group LLC lifted its position in Twilio by 6.7% in the 4th quarter.
+Dragoneer Investment Group LLC now owns 2,990,166 shares of the technology company’s stock valued at $293,874,000 after acquiring an additional 187,524 shares in the last quarter.
+Geode Capital Management LLC raised its stake in shares of Twilio by 2.2% in the fourth quarter.
+Geode Capital Management LLC now owns 1,238,960 shares of the technology company’s stock worth $121,653,000 after purchasing an additional 27,179 shares during the last quarter.
+Pictet Asset Management Ltd. raised its stake in shares of Twilio by 60.1% in the fourth quarter.
+Pictet Asset Management Ltd. now owns 1,222,965 shares of the technology company’s stock worth $120,193,000 after purchasing an additional 458,920 shares during the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. lifted its holdings in shares of Twilio by 4.7% in the first quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 995,062 shares of the technology company’s stock valued at $89,048,000 after purchasing an additional 44,665 shares in the last quarter.
+Finally, Alyeska Investment Group L.P. purchased a new position in shares of Twilio during the fourth quarter valued at approximately $90,863,000.
 86.75% of the stock is owned by institutional investors.

 Twilio Inc provides a cloud communications platform that enables developers to build, scale, and operate communications within software applications in the United States and internationally.
 The company's programmable communications cloud provides a set of application programming interfaces that enable developers to embed voice, messaging, and video capabilities into their applications.